Victorian Artists' Society: History

 Max Meldrum, the Victorian Artists’ Society president in 1917, taught tonal realism at the gallery studio.
-In 1918 he left the Victorian Artists’ Society to form ‘The Society of Twenty Melbourne Painters’.
-Meldrum ran this society in its early stages from his studio in Hardware Chambers, Elizabeth Street, Melbourne.
-They later changed their name to Twenty Melbourne Painters Society.
+In 1918 he left the Victorian Artists’ Society to form a separate group in his studio in Hardware Chambers, Elizabeth Street, Melbourne, later to become the Twenty Melbourne Painters Society.

 Most of the early exhibitors in the Society were women.

 Albert Tucker, an Australian artist, and member of the Heide Circle, went to night art classes at the Victorian Artists’ Society studio in the 1930s.

-In 1938, at a VAS meeting, artists interested in contemporary styles decided to form Contemporary Artists’ Society (CAS).
-CAS is still active.
+In 1938, at a VAS meeting, artists interested in contemporary styles joined George Bell to form the Victorian branch of Contemporary Artists’ Society (CAS), which is still active.